Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 {{< /highlight>}}
 {{< /codeblock>}}

 In order to support proper prefix precedence, we'll add a new precedence level.
-Since we know that indices and brackets takes precedence over the prefix, we'll insert it right before them.
+Since we know that indices takes precedence over the prefix, we'll insert it right before `Precedence.INDICES`.
-{{< codeblock name= "Precedence Table" >}}
+{{< codeblock name= "The precedence table" >}}
 {{< highlight python >}}
 class Precedence(IntEnum):
     # ...